gKrokod/webServer/README.md

     [{"label":"Man"},{"label":"Woman"},{"label":"Warrior"},{"label":"Archer"},{"label":"Neutral"},{"label":"Evil"},{"label":"Good"}]

-  +++7. /categories/create (src/Handlers/WebLogic.hs, create category)
+  7. /categories/create (src/Handlers/WebLogic.hs, create category)

     Create a new category.

     Information about a new category should be passed in the request body in JSON format (see `CategoryFromWeb` type in the `src/Web/WebType.hs` module)

-    Field		Type		Description
+    Field of CategoryFromWeb		Type		Description
     label      Text		Unique category identifier
-    parent       Maybe Text		Optional. category identifier
+    parent       Text		Optional. category identifier

-    Example request (`sh/category/create` folder):
+    Example request (`sh/categories/create` folder):

     curl -v -X POST login1:qpass1@127.0.0.1:4221/categories/create -H "Content-Type: application/json" -d '{"label":"Angel","parent":"Abstract"}'

-    If the caregory are successfully created, the web server will respond with a response status message "200 OK", and a text in the body "All ok. status 200\n", e.g.
+    If the category are successfully created, the web server will respond with a response status message "200 OK", and a text in the body "All ok. status 200\n", e.g.

     HTTP/1.1 200 OK
     Transfer-Encoding: chunked